whowgames/documentation/API/game_events.md

 | value    | Integer | 10 | amount of freespins gained | **YES** |
 | betAmount | Integer | 12500 | bet amount with which the freespins are played | **YES** |

-Type: freespinWin
+Type: bonusGameWin
 ---------------------

-*freespinWin* is used whenever the user has won chips within an freespin.
+*bonusGameWin* is used whenever the user has won chips within an bonus game.

 #### Parameters